Dane Cook and 19-Year-Old Girlfriend Hit Beach on Hawaiian Vacation

 Dane Cook/Instagram

-On Friday, Dane posted a photo of a beautiful view with a quote by Ralph Waldo Emerson, "Do not go where the path may lead, go instead where there is no path and leave a trail."
+On Friday, Dane posted a photo of a beautiful view with a quote by Ralph Waldo Emerson: "Do not go where the path may lead, go instead where there is no path and leave a trail."

 Kelsi Taylor/Instagram